Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If --promoter_tables is provided, the information of promoter can be use for ranking sRNA candidates as well.
 The ranking score is --ranking_time_promoter * average coverage.
-For example, a sRNA candidate which is associated with promoter and its average coverage is 10.
+For an example, a sRNA candidate which is associated with promoter and its average coverage is 10.
 If --ranking_time_promoter is 2, the ranking score will be 20 (2*10).
-For the candidate which are not associated with promoter, the
-                            --ranking_time_promoter will be 1.
+For the candidate which are not associated with promoter, the --ranking_time_promoter will be 1.
 Therefore,
                             --ranking_time_promoter can not be smaller than 1.
                             Default is 2.